-The Child Welfare Services On-going Case Management Unit (CWS) strives to preserve and empower families, encourage self sufficiency of families and youth through supportive services, facilitate reunification when children are removed, ensure the safety, permanence, and well being of all children, youth, and transitioning young adults in our community, serve the needs and mandates of the Juvenile Court, and provide ongoing support to the foster parents in our community.
+Child Welfare Services (CWS) ensures the safety, permanency, and well-being of children, youth, and young adults in our community.
+CWS strives to preserve and empower families, encourage self-sufficiency of families and youth through supportive services, facilitate reunification when children are removed, serve the needs of the Juvenile Dependency Court, and provide ongoing support to resource parents in our community.

 Child Welfare Services Responsibilities

 Child Welfare Services (CWS) is charged with protecting the safety and well being of children in Mariposa County.
 CWS evaluates and determines the appropriate response regarding all referrals of child abuse or neglect.
 Different services are offered depending upon each family's needs:

 - Emergency Response (ER) investigates allegations of child abuse and/or neglect.
 If allegations are true, child(ren) may be removed from their family of origin or voluntary services may be offered to the family.

 - Family Maintenance (FM) services may be offered to allow child(ren) to safely remain in their home.
 Family Maintenance is designed to mitigate safety and risk factors in the home so that the child(ren) remain safe.

 - Family Reunification (FR) provides services to the family to enable the children to safely return to the home.
 Permanency Planning (PP) facilitates the creation and maintenance of lifelong connections for children/youth who are unable to safely return home and who remain in foster care.

 - The Independent Living Skills (ILP) program provides comprehensive services to current and former foster youth, age 15.5 and up, to prepare for adulthood.
 Youth are taught life skills, occupational and college prep classes, summery employment, assistance with receiving vital documents, are provided transportation and counseling services.
 Aftercare Services are all provided to foster youth ages 18-21.